coderaiser/putout/packages/operate/README.md

 ### `getProperties(path: Path, names: string[])`

-Find properties in `ObjectExpression` path and add suffix `Path` when found:
+Get properties from `ObjectExpression` path and add a `Path` suffix to each result:

 ```js
 const {homepagePath} = getProperties(__aPath, ['homepage']);